bosonprotocol/contracts/docs/contracts/overview.md

 [UsingHelpers.sol](https://github.com/bosonprotocol/bsn-core-prototype/blob/master/contracts/UsingHelpers.sol#L47)):

 ```
-7:COMMITTED
-6:REDEEMED
-5:REFUNDED
-4:EXPIRED
-3:COMPLAINED
-2:CANCELORFAULT
-1:FINAL
+6:COMMITTED
+5:REDEEMED
+4:REFUNDED
+3:EXPIRED
+2:COMPLAINED
+1:CANCELORFAULT
+0:FINAL
 ```

-There are also a few additional, more technical flags that record the status of the funds of a particular vouchers and that also record the timestamps of wait periods triggering.
+There are also a few additional, more technical flags that record the status of the funds of a particular voucher and that also record the timestamps of wait periods being triggered.

 ### Services in the background

-A scheduled process is running in the backend that flags the vouchers when redemption was made and when wait periods expire.
-Anybody could be executing these functions, marked as external, the backend is currently running them for
-convenience: `VoucherKernel.triggerExpiration()`,
-`VoucherKernel.triggerFinalizeVoucher()`, `Cashier.withdraw()`.
+There are a few functions that can be called by an application built on Boson Protocol to mark vouchers as expired or finalized or to wtidhraw funds.
+These functions can be called on a scheduled basis or as individual calls: `VoucherKernel.triggerExpiration()`, `VoucherKernel.triggerFinalizeVoucher()`, `Cashier.withdraw()`.

 ### Happy path